eskay993/gamefiles/sp-football-life-2023/README.md

 2. Right click on the game in Lutris and choose `Browse local files`.
 Dolphin file browser should open to where the game is installed.

+3. Navigate to `drive_c/Program Files (x86)/SP Football Life 2023/download`

-3. Copy the 4 CPK files here (backup the old files just in case)
+4. Copy the 4 CPK files here (backup the old files just in case)

 <br>